lupyuen/lupyuen.github.io/src/wisgate.md

 // At startup, we join the LoRaWAN network, in either OTAA or ABP mode void setup() {
   ...
-  // Initialize LoRa chip.
+  //  Initialize LoRa chip
   lora_rak4630_init();

   //  Omitted: Initialize Serial for debug output
   ...

   //  Create a timer to send data to server periodically uint32_t err_code err_code = timers_init();
   if (err_code != 0) { return; }
 ```